 If you’re wondering how a glazed stone can absorb moisture, it’s interesting to note that most glazed pizza stones have (intentional) tiny cracks that let moisture into the stone.
 Yet they still manage to be easy to clean.
 Like magic.

 Check out the microscopic cracks on this Emile Henry!
+(Amazon)

 Oh wait, you can’t see them.